mikrono/tModLoaderWiki_kr_ko/GlobalWall.md

 ### public virtual void KillWall(int i, int j, int type, ref bool fail)

 Allows you to determine what happens when the wall at the given coordinates is killed or hit with a hammer.
 Fail determines whether the wall is mined (whether it is killed).

+### public virtual void ModifyLight(int i, int j, int type, ref float r, ref float g, ref float b)

+Allows you to determine how much light the wall emits.
+This can also let you light up the block in front of the wall.

+### public virtual void RandomUpdate(int i, int j, int type)

+Called for every wall the world randomly decides to update in a given tick.
+Useful for things such as growing or spreading.

+### public virtual bool PreDraw(int i, int j, int type, SpriteBatch spriteBatch)

+Allows you to draw things behind the wall at the given coordinates.
+Return false to stop the game from drawing the wall normally.
+Returns true by default.

+### public virtual void PostDraw(int i, int j, int type, SpriteBatch spriteBatch)

+Allows you to draw things in front of the wall at the given coordinates.